TareqK/Image-Processing-And-Pattern-Recognition-Course/Notes/imageEnhancementInTheSpatialDomain.markdown

 - 1D function to translate input to output.

-## Types of Transformations
+- The process consists of moving the origin of the neighborhood from pixel to pixel and applying T on the neighborhood 1x1

+There are many functions to do this.

+### Intensity Transformation Functions

 - Linear Transformations :
   - Identity Transformation : S = r.

 - Negative Transformation : S = L - r, where L is the maximum value in the spatial domain(max intensity in grayscale, for example).
    - Inverse of an inverse is the original image.
    - Useful in the medical field.

 - Logarithmic Transformations :

-  - General Formula : s = c*log\(r+1).
+  - General Formula : s = c\*log\(r+1).
     - c is determined by us.
 Usually it is 1.
 	- We assume r&ge;1, because we cant calculate log(0).

-  - Maps a narrow range of low intensity in the input in a wider level of the output.
+  - Maps a narrow range of low intensity in the input to a wider range at output.
+    - The opposite is true the higher the intensity values of the input

   - Used to expand the value of dark pixels while compressing higher level values.